michaelrafailyk/stickymate/README.md

     - Incorrect calculation of parent element position type has been fixed.
 - 1.3.6
     - Keys are now automatically sorted in order, which eliminates animation glitches if keys are specified in random order.
+- 1.4.0
+    - Added `data-sync-with` attribute that help to fire an animations of different elements simultaneously.

 ## Known minor issues